37 Metaphors for Business with Meaning and Examples

 10. Business is a Symphony

-Meaning: Like a symphony, business requires coordination and harmony between different parts to succeed.
+Meaning: That metaphor for business requires coordination and harmony between different parts to succeed.

 Examples in Context: